Compare Small Business Loans

 In addition to its flagship 7(a) loan program, the SBA also partners with nonprofit organizations across the United States to provide microloans to small businesses and startups.
-Through this program, you can borrow up to $50,000 with repayment terms up to six years.
+Through this program, you can borrow up to $50,000 with repayment terms up to seven years.
 To apply, you’ll need to find a microlender in your area.

-What is an SBA Microloan?
+What is an SBA microloan?

 - Working capital